Taejogwan of the Royal Room [Korea Quality] / 왕의지밀 태조관 [한국관광 품질인증/Korea Quality] - Information sur les alentours - informations de Voyage Corée

 +82-63-284-1004

-This hanok (traditional Korean house) hotel combines the unique aesthetics of hanok and modern comfort.
-Its location near Jeonju Hanok Village, the central point of Jeonju tourism, gives it excellent access to destinations in Jeonju.
+This is a premium hanok (traditional Korean house) hotel located near Jeonju Hanok Village.
 As evident from its name, the hotel promises a comfortable stay in a hanok since its opening in 2018.
-The hotel complex stands on a plot of land spanning 19,840 m2, containing 11 residential buildings that are named after the Joseon kings and other facilities.
+The hanok buildings are built next to one another on a plot spanning 19,840 m2.
+Each of the 11 buildings is named after the kings of the Joseon Dynasty.

 The hotel has about 150 parking spots, a hanok cafe, and the Convention Center with spaces such as Daejanggeum Hall, Saimdang Hall, Chungmugong Hall, and Hunminjeongeum Hall.
-Samtaegeuk and Samjogo Restaurants are designated as COVID-19 Safe Restaurants by the city of Jeonju.
-It takes only 10 min by car to reach most tourist sites in Jeonju Hanok Village.
+Restaurants such as Samtaegeuk Restaurant, the site of the hotel’s breakfast offering, and Samjogo Restaurant, a Korean restaurant serving lunch and dinnertime, are designated as COVID-19 Safe Restaurants by the city of Jeonju.
+The hotel is located about 7 min by car to Jeonju Hanok Village, and is close to other famous sights such as Jeondong Catholic Cathedral, Gyeonggijeon Shrine, and Jeonjuhyanggyo Local Confucian School.

 King of young jo [Korea Quality] / 영조관 [한국관광 품질인증]